lumarama/foreachi/src/aws/serverless-websockets.md

 title: Serverless Websockets
 permalink: /aws/serverless-websockets
 ---
-# Using Lambda and DynamoDB to Handle Websocket Connections
+# Using AWS Lambda and DynamoDB to Handle Websocket Connections

 ## Lambda as Websocket Handler